sorenpa/clean-functional-architecture/README.md

 Reusable framework-level building blocks that abstract architectural patterns (e.g., state stores, async helpers).
 These can be reused across apps and are agnostic of app-specific logic.
 Follows same folder principles as above, only difference is the contents in the framework folder are app-agnostic in nature and could be used in any react based application.

-The framework folder also includes self-explenatory `hooks/` and `helpers/` folders.
+The framework folder also includes self-explanatory `hooks/` and `helpers/` folders.

 ## Aim of the Architecture